Capstone2109/TenRen/README.md

 The game also provides cryptocurrency news based on historical timeline of when users are trading -- allowing users to make informed decisions.

-Interactive line charts have been implemented to helper users visualize user progress and keep track of user asset portfolio.
+Interactive line charts have been implemented to help users visualize progress and keep track of user asset portfolio.

 Website has been designed with mobile responsiveness in mind.